 Naturally, the natives thought our scientists were inferior to their elders and just continued to flout the law, with predictably devastating results.
 They're still at it.

 The Globe carried a feature on the illegal harvesting of baby eels (elvers) in Halifax by local Indigenous.
 While non-Indigenous fishers obey the laws and regulations, local natives believe they are above them.
-A much sought-after delicacy for sushi around the world, one kilogram is worth about $5,000, so the battle's on.
+A much sought-after delicacy for sushi around the world, one kilogram is worth about $5,000, so the illegal fishing continues unabated.

 People like the chief of the Millbrook First Nation told DFO that his community won't abide by federal regulations that limit the catch of elvers and is instead asserting his right to earn a "modest livelihood" from his harvest.
 Who does he think he is?
 And how dumb to risk species decimation?